Button: Button: Registration

 Saturday: We gather once again for the Early morning Firing Demonstration.
 We should be finished by 11-noon, depending on the vagaries of the weather.

-Drive Times: The Santo Domingo Pueblo is located 25 miles south of Santa Fe, off I-25 at the Santo Domingo exit.
-The drive is approx 2 hours South of Taos, and, one half an hour SW of Santa Fe.
-Drive time from Acoma Pueblo to the Albuquerque Airport is approx. 3-4 hours S/E
+The Santo Domingo Pueblo is located 25 miles south of Santa Fe, off I-25 at the Santo Domingo exit.
+The drive is approximately 2 hours South of Taos, and, one half an hour SW of Santa Fe.

-About Acoma - "Sky City"
+Acoma Pueblo - "Sky City" | More about Acoma at Wikipedia

-More about Acoma at Wikipedia
+Santo Domingo Pueblo | More about Santo Domingo at Wikipedia

 Back to Top